The psychedelic crisis: bad trip

 - It is not advised to attempt poly-drug combinations unless the user has considerable experience with the psychedelic state.
 Cannabis, especially, is frequently reported to be the cause of bad trips when taken in conjunction with a hallucinogen.

-- It is a frequent mistake that some people make when they experience physiological discomfort for mental discomfort, which can then give them anxiety.
+- It is a frequent mistake that some people make when they experience physiological discomfort for mental discomfort, which can then give them anxiety - do not trip if you are ill or if you have any physical or mental problem/discomfort/distraction.

 - Availability of quiet room with dim lighting if sensory overload occurs.